Green-Software-Foundation/iso_update_review/Software_Carbon_Intensity_Specification.md

 The following abbreviations are used throughout this specification:
 -	E – Energy consumed by a software system
--	I – Location-based marginal carbon intensity
+-	I – Region-specific carbon intensity
 -	M – Embodied emissions of the hardware needed to operate a software system
 -	O – Operational emissions based on the emissions caused by energy consumption
 -	R – Functional unit

+T.3
+**carbon**
+Greenhouse gases are a group of gases contributing to global warming.
+In this specification we use 'carbon' as a broad term to refer to the impact of all types of emissions and activities on global warming.

 ## Software sustainability actions